Ruekompa/owlphabet/README.md

 # Market Trends
-Technology trends have reduced costs on instruments, equipment and software, where now there exist more musicians with the ability and drive to create award­winning works.
+Technology trends have reduced costs on instruments, equipment and software, where now there exist more musicians with the ability and drive to create award­ winning works.

 ## Indie Market
 Indie markets have had a boom in growth in recent years due to many factors.
 While the initial